roman-victor/IP_Checker/README.md

 # IP_Checker
-A program for checking IP adressess.
+A program for checking IP addresses.